-Mini Cinnamon Roll Cheesecake in a Muffin Tin
+Cinnamon Roll Cheesecake Bites in a Muffin Tin

-I can’t say enough about how good these cinnamon roll cheesecakes are!
+There is just something special about mini desserts and these Cinnamon Roll Cheescake Bites are among our favorites!
 The flavor combination is so delicious.
 Plus, I love that these are made in a single serving version.
 They are the perfect size: just the right amount to curb the sweet tooth craving, without being overindulgent.

 Don’t let the number of steps in this recipe fool ya, it actually comes together really easily.
 I find it helps me stay organized to break it down into four main parts.
 First, you’ll make your crust.
 Next, you will make the cheesecake filling, then the sugar filling.
 Finally, you will assemble the mini cheesecakes.